freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-accessibility-by-building-a-quiz/step-008.md

 # --description--

-A useful property of an _SVG_ (scalable vector graphics) is that is contains a `path` attribute which allows the image to be scaled without affecting the resolution of the resultant image.
+A useful property of an _SVG_ (scalable vector graphics) is that it contains a `path` attribute which allows the image to be scaled without affecting the resolution of the resultant image.

 Currently, the `img` is assuming it's default size, which is too large.
 Correctly, scale the image using it's `id` as a selector, and setting the `width` to `max(100px, 18vw)`.